 In 2011, Jason decided to go back to school and pursue a degree in Physical Therapy.
 He was initially introduced to Physical Therapy when playing hockey, and held a special interest after undergoing extensive rehab following multiple surgeries.
 Jason had to retake all his prerequisite courses required for graduate school entry, as no DPT programs would accept credits from his college courses, as there were over a decade old.
 Totally understandable.
 Jason spent a year and a half at Portland State University then transitioned to the University of Saint Augustine, St. Augustine, FL, where he obtained his Doctorate Degree in Physical Therapy, 2015.
 During his time at the University of St. Augustine, he was introduced to dry needling and started pursuing his Manual Therapy Certification (MTC).
 In 2017, Jason officially received his MTC, after attending an extensive week of oral, practical, and written exams.

-While working as a fly fishing guide and following obtaining his doctorate, working and teaching if physical therapy clinics, Jason realized one of his passions was teaching.
-In 2020, Jason and Angela decided to branch out and Intricate Art Spine & Body Solutions was founded as a result.
-Jason is the company’s president and lead instructor for all of the dry needling and manipulation courses.
+While working as a fly fishing guide, Jason realized one of his passions was teaching.
+In 2020, Jason decided to branch out and Intricate Art Spine & Body Solutions was founded as a result.
+Jason is the company’s founder, CEO and lead instructor for all of the dry needling and manipulation courses.
 Throughout the week when he is not teaching, he treats patients pro bono and is an avid blog writer and researcher for the company.
 And fisherman...
-He continues to travel with his wife Angela, who works as a traveling PT.